Turnitin: Copyright violation concerns

-When a group of students filed suit against Turnitin on that basis, in Vanderhye et al. v. iParadigms LLC, the district court found the practice fell within fair use; on appeal, the United States Court of Appeals for the Fourth Circuit affirmed.
+When a group of students filed suit against Turnitin on that basis, in Vanderhye et al. v. iParadigms LLC, the district court found the practice fell within fair use in the United States; on appeal, the United States Court of Appeals for the Fourth Circuit affirmed.

 Presumption of guilt

 Some students argue that requiring them to submit papers to Turnitin creates a presumption of guilt, which may violate scholastic disciplinary codes and applicable local laws and judicial practice.
 Some teachers and professors support this argument when attempting to discourage schools from using Turnitin.